-5 Ways to Show Love to Your Loved One in Hospice Care
+5 Acts of Love and Service to Show a Loved One in Hospice Care this Valentine’s Day

-Whether it’s Valentine’s Day or any other holiday, it’s important to keep up traditions.
-One of the worst things for a hospice patient is the feeling that their condition is upsetting the lives of their loved ones.
-Whatever you usually do on a special day, find a way to include them and keep it going.
+Whether it’s Valentine’s Day or any other holiday, it’s important to keep up traditions – particularly when providing end-of-life comfort care.
+One of the worst feelings for a hospice patient is the feeling that their condition is upsetting the lives of their loved ones.
+So, whatever you usually do on a special days like Valentine’s Day, find a way to include them in the tradition, and keep it going.

 3. Extra Quality Time

-Because Valentine’s Day is about love, it may be a particularly difficult day for a patient.
-Make extra time this month to be with your loved one, especially on the holiday itself.
+Because Valentine’s Day is about showing loved ones you care, it may be a particularly difficult day for a patient who isn’t able to meet for a Valentine’s Day date or go out to buy their family a card or present.
+Make extra time this month to be with your loved one in hospice care, especially on the holiday itself.
 Find ways to make your visits longer.
 Bring photos, play board games, or ask them to tell you stories from their life.
-You will benefit as much as they will.
+You will likely find that you have benefited from creating these happy memories as much as they will.

 4. Plan a Special Outing

-Many hospice patients are still able to do a lot.
-Therefore, find something they enjoy and plan a day to do it with them.
-Take them to a favorite place or to visit someone they haven’t seen in a while.
-If they aren’t able to get out, bring the “outing” to them.
-Bring a movie, a special meal, or a friend to visit.
+Many hospice patients are still able to do and experience a lot even though they are in a hospice care program.
+If this is the care with your loved one, find something they enjoy and plan a Valentine’s Day date experience it with them.
+Take them to a favorite place or visit someone they haven’t seen in a while.
+Consider accompanying them to deliver gifts to their other hospice caregivers.
+If they aren’t able to get out, bring the “outing” to them – watch a movie, have a special Valentine’s dinner or meal, or invite a friend to visit.

 5. Personal Care

-Because personal care may be difficult for a hospice patient, try helping with simple things.
-Doing hair, nails, or makeup may be a huge emotional lift for female patients.
-For patients at home, try refreshing bedding, cleaning windows, or helping de-clutter their bedside area.
-Sometimes little things can be a great way to show lots of love.
+Because personal care may be difficult for a hospice patient, try helping with simple care tasks as a unique Valentine’s Day idea and act of service.
+Doing hair, nails, or makeup, for example, may be a huge emotional lift for patients.
+For patients at home, try refreshing bedding, cleaning windows, or helping declutter their bedside area.
+Sometimes helping out with even the littlest of things can be a great way to show lots of love.

-Speaking of care, if your loved one is in need of hospice or palliative care, that might be the best gift you could give them.
-At Crown Hospice in Cape Girardeau, Missouri, we are here to help in all aspects of end-of-life or palliative care.
-Please do not hesitate to call (866) 703-4801 (toll-free) or (573) 335-4800 (office) today.
+Please do not hesitate to call (866) 703-4801 (toll-free) or (573) 335-4800 (office) today for more information.
 Our professional, caring staff will answer all your questions and work with you to give your loved one the best care available.